ncatlab/nlab-content/pages/3/4/3/8/8343/content.md

 The _pseudocircle_ is a [[finite topological space]] which is [[weak homotopy equivalence|weakly homotopy equivalent]] to the standard [[circle]].

-In other word, for the purposes of [[homotopy theory]] (up to weak homotopy equivalence), it is equivalent to the circle, yet it is a purely finite combinatorial creature.
+In other words, for the purposes of [[homotopy theory]] (up to weak homotopy equivalence), it is equivalent to the circle, yet it is a purely finite combinatorial creature.

 ## Definition